 Rise of the East Indian Company

 You may be forgiven to see some of the modern multinationals as powerhouses driving the world’s economy.
-But history will show that The East Indian Company was most powerful and dominant that the world had ever seen.
+But history will show that the East Indian Company was the most powerful and dominant that the world had ever seen.

 This army’s main concern was to protect its staff and goods.
 However, in 1757 with the Battle of Plassey, the company had to defeat an insurgency in the regions.
 From then on the East India Company started taking on full administrative power over its territories.

 The administrative structure of the East India Company was divided into three Presidencies of Bengal, Madras, and Bombay each with its own army.
 Thus, the first Indian regiment was raised after the battle of Plassey in 1757 called 1st Bengal Native Infantry.